oobabooga/text-generation-webui/docs/04 - Model Tab.md

 ### Transformers

 Loads: full precision (16-bit or 32-bit) models, as well as bitsandbytes-quantized models.
-The repository usually has a clean name without GGUF, EXL2, or EXL3 in its name, and the model files are named `model.safetensors` or split into parts like `model-00001-of-00004.safetensors`.
+The repository usually has a clean name without GGUF or EXL3 in its name, and the model files are named `model.safetensors` or split into parts like `model-00001-of-00004.safetensors`.

 Example: [https://huggingface.co/lmsys/vicuna-7b-v1.5](https://huggingface.co/lmsys/vicuna-7b-v1.5).